YACLib/YACLib/README.md

 }).Get().Ok();
 ```

-Doesn't make more than 3 allocations regardless of input size
+Doesn't make more than 3 allocations regardless of input size.

 #### WhenAny